Pirates Well

-Pirates Well is a town in southern Bahamas, located on Mayaguana island.
-It has a population of 235 (2012 estimates).
-Pirates Well is home to a well, clearly marked by a sign and circled by stones and mortar, that was dug by buccaneers in the 16th century, hence the name.
-The Baycaner Beach Resort is located in Pirates Well.
+Pirate's Well is a settlement on the northern side of Mayaguana (the easternmost island of The Bahamas).
+It has a population of approximately 235 (2012 estimates).
+Pirate's Well is home to a well, clearly marked by a sign and circled by stones and mortar, that was dug by buccaneers in the 16th century, hence the name.
+The Baycaner Beach Resort is located in Pirate's Well.